dsbrown1331/birl_homework/README.md

 You will need to code two pieces of of a basic implementation of Bayesian IRL.
 The version of Bayesian IRL provided for you uses Value Iteration given a reward hypothesis to calculate the Values and Q-values.
 These Q-values are then used for Bayesian IRL's likelihood function.
 You will gain experience implementing Value Iteration as well as implementing a loglikelihood function for Bayesian IRL.

 ## Part 1: Code up Value Iteration

+A description of value iteration and pseudo-code can be found here: https://users.cs.utah.edu/~dsbrown/readings/aima_mdp_chapter.pdf

 Open ```mdp_utils.py``` and fill in the missing code for Value Iteration.

 To test your code. run